 <interval id="generated" begin="0.0" end="99.0"> <edgeRelation from="-58.121.42" to="64" count="1"/> <edgeRelation from="-58.121.42" to="-31" count="3"/> <edgeRelation from="45" to="-68" count="3"/> <edgeRelation from="-31.80.00" to="31" count="1"/> <edgeRelation from="-31.80.00" to="37" count="1"/> <edgeRelation from="-31.80.00" to="-23" count="13"/> <edgeRelation from="-92.180.00" to="-60" count="1"/> </interval>

-The script generates routes from turn-count data.
+The script generates routes from turn-count data, edge-count and even origin-destination-count data.
 It requires a route file as input that defines possible routes.
 Routes are sampled (heuristically) from the input so that the resulting routes fullfill the turn-count data.